 Color.
 The mole has different colors in it.
 It may be tan, brown, black, red, or other colors.
 Or it may have areas that appear to have lost color.

-A mole itches or is tender.
+A mole that itches or is sore.

-A mole oozes, bleeds, or becomes crusty.
+A mole that oozes, bleeds, or becomes crusty.